marghst/marghst/README.md

     "There is no logic that can be superimposed on the city; people make it, and it is to them, not buildings, that we must fit our plans."

-During my bachelor’s and master’s studies, I’ve worked on projects related to **perceptions of insecurity in urban spaces**, **renewable energy communities**, and **accessibility assessment**.
-These are all topics I deeply align with and hope to explore further in the future!
+During my bachelor’s and master’s studies, I’ve worked on projects related to **perceptions of insecurity in urban spaces**, **renewable energy communities**, and **accessibility assessment**, all topics I deeply align with and hope to explore further in the future!

 ---